 In 2018, as part of Sheikh Abreik Festival, he took part in the international Inside Out initiative of the French artist JR, documenting the Jewish and Arab population of his home town and the neighbouring town, Basmat-Tivon.
-The photos were printed as huge posters and pasted overnight across Kiryat Tivon.
-The project was covered and aired by Kan News channel.
+The project, which included pasting of huge posters in the public sphere, was covered and aired by Kan News channel.

 In 2019, his project Ballad for the Carriage Horse has been published in PDN Photo Annual as a winner of the Students category, and was shortlisted for the Alexia Foundation Student Grant.